“I dislike all this money talk. It isn’t refined.” – Meg, to her sisters, in the film Little Women

 "This was so amazing!
 I so appreciate the way you've organized all this incredibly useful info.
 I loved your dynamic, genuine, and funny delivery, and your approach was very reassuring too.
 I feel much less nervous about digging deeper into the morass of retirement planning now!" — Deirdre Lockwood, poet, fiction writer, and journalist

-Instructor bio: Roberta Kwok is a freelance writer in the Seattle area who regularly covers investing, economics, and finance for publications at the Yale School of Management and Northwestern University’s Kellogg School of Management.
-She’s also a science journalist who has contributed to NewYorker.com, NYTimes.com, Nature, Hakai, Audubon, U.S. News & World Report, and many other publications.
-Roberta earned a B.Sc. in biology from Stanford University, an M.F.A. in creative writing (fiction) from Indiana University Bloomington, and a graduate certificate in science communication from the University of California, Santa Cruz.
-Her work has won awards from the American Association for the Advancement of Science and the American Geophysical Union, and she was a 2020-21 Project Fellow at MIT’s Knight Science Journalism Program.
-Roberta’s nonfiction book LOST IN CURIOSITY: Field Notes From Scientists’ Adventures into the Unknown, funded partly by the Alfred P. Sloan Foundation, will be published by Sourcebooks in July 2026.
-Before becoming a writer, she worked as a software engineer at a Stanford University biology lab.
+Instructor bio: Roberta Kwok is a freelance writer who regularly covers investing, economics, and finance for publications at the Yale School of Management and Northwestern University’s Kellogg School of Management.
+She has written stories about topics such as margin trading, private equity, meme stocks, Federal Reserve policy, ESG investing, financial crises, market volatility, debt relief, antitrust rules, bankruptcy systems, and corporate loans.
+Roberta is also a science journalist who has contributed to NewYorker.com, NYTimes.com, Nature, Hakai, Audubon, U.S. News & World Report, and many other publications.
+Her nonfiction book LOST IN CURIOSITY: Field Notes From Scientists’ Adventures into the Unknown, funded partly by the Alfred P. Sloan Foundation and MIT’s Knight Science Journalism Program, will be published by Sourcebooks in July 2026.
+Roberta holds a B.Sc. in biology from Stanford University, an M.F.A. in creative writing (fiction) from Indiana University Bloomington, and a graduate certificate in science communication from the University of California, Santa Cruz.
+She is currently teaching her 11-year-old daughter how to invest.

-Disclaimer: This workshop is for educational purposes only.
-It does not create an advisory, fiduciary, or professional services relationship, and it’s not a replacement for getting personalized advice from a certified financial planner, certified public accountant, or lawyer.
+The official disclaimer: This workshop is for educational purposes only.
+It doesn’t create an advisory, fiduciary, or professional services relationship, and it’s not a replacement for getting personalized advice from a certified financial planner, certified public accountant, or lawyer.

 Questions?
 Email me at robertakwok (at) gmail (dot) com.